Back to the Homepage

 Old Calculators & Democracy

-Today people punch numbers into a calculator and expect the calculator to provide the correct answer, the Art of Numeracy is no longer practiced and the world before computers almost forgotten.
+Nowadays people punch numbers into a keyboard and expect the calculator to provide the correct answer.
+The Art of Numeracy is no longer practiced and the world before computers almost forgotten.

-Now students learn mathematics while being illiterate about the history of mathematics, which is a false start.
-With a calculator, modified to give incorrect results, I show how easy one can make and no notice errors.
+Mathematics is currently learned without knowledge of its history, a false start.
+With a calculator, modified to give incorrect results, I demonstrate how easy a student can make errors withoute notice.

 Test if you notice any errors in this calculator

-Today instead many people think "I don't need to check, the computer knows better than me".
-Sadly, the thinking that "if an expert states it, then it must be true" is the basis of the Authority Principle, which leads to mental slavery.
+Nowadays, numerous individuals believe, "I don't have to verify, the computer understands better than I do".
+Unfortunately, the belief that "if an expert says it, it has to be true" is the foundation of the Authority Principle, resulting in psychological enslavement.

 @ Andy Singer